jgdshl/spoken-tamil-book/preprocessed/Ch_01_stating_your_needs.md

 >
 > By Claire, car driving is doable.
 (Claire can drive cars.)

-If the "u" in John-_(U)-kù_ confuses you, there is no rule that says it has to be done.
+If the "ù" in John-_(ù)-kù_ confuses you, there is no rule that says it has to be done.
 It can just be John-_kù_.
 Spoken Tamil often likes its words to end in vowel and not in a consonant.
 It is removed if a suffix starting with a vowel is added to it.
 Does formation of infinitives make more sense now?

 ## Summary